 But the customize section of the paid themes is different.
-There will be too many features and buttons that would easily overwhelm you especially if all of this is new to you.
+There will be too many features and buttons that will quickly overwhelm you, especially if all of this is new to you.

-So, it’s always better to go with a premium Shopify theme for which you can get access to the tutorials whether from the seller himself or from the affiliates and/or reviewers.
+So, it’s always better to go with a premium Shopify theme for which you can get access to the tutorials – either from the seller himself or from the affiliates and/or reviewers.